-While the City of Napa, with its several walk-friendly blocks, has a great volume of locations to catch the game, there are many great spots throughout Napa Valley where you can cheer on your favorite team.
+While the City of Napa, with its several walk-friendly blocks, has a great volume of locations to catch a game, there are many great spots throughout Napa Valley for sports fans.
 Here is our list of some fan favorites, ranging south to north in Napa Valley…or, what the locals refer to as down-valley and up-valley.

 American Canyon